 4.The Hitchhiker’s Guide To The Galaxy – Douglas Adams

-No science-fiction list would be complete without this satirical romp through space.
+No science-fiction book list would be complete without this satirical romp through space.

 The world is about to be destroyed to make way for an intergalactic highway.
 Just moments before the annihilation of planet earth, Arthur Dent is rescued by his friend, and unbeknownst to poor Arthur, also hitchhiking alien, Ford Perfect.